joshua-jerred/Giraffe/docs/Doxygen/pages/mainpage.md

 # Giraffe Flight Software
 ## General

-GFS, or Giraffe Flight System is what actually runs on the flight computer.
+GFS, or Giraffe Flight System, is what actually runs on the flight computer.

 The flight system software consists of modules and utilities which will be explained below.